-Our strong professional team in the Employability and Careers Centre works together to provide support to all Surrey students with careers guidance, information and vacancy services.
+Our strong professional team in the Employability and Careers Centre works together to provide you with support and careers guidance, information and vacancy services.
 Whether you are a first year, a final year undergraduate, a postgraduate, researcher or Alumni, we are here to help.
-We also provide support and careers advice for graduates who have completed their studies within the last three years.

-We offer a wealth of individual careers advice and guidance.
+We offer you a wealth of individual careers advice and guidance.

 Appointments with careers advisers

 - 15 minute query session to check a CV, covering letter or a short question

 - Advice if students are considering leaving or changing their course

 You can book these appointments through Surrey Pathfinder.